 6.5.2 indemnify us for all liabilities, costs, expenses, damages and losses (including but not limited to any direct or indirect losses and all other professional costs and expenses) suffered or incurred by us arising out of or in connection with incomplete, incorrect or inaccurate information that you have provided us;

-6.5.3 ensure that you have obtained any necessary prior consent from the Personnel and provide all necessary information to Personnel in compliance with applicable law;
+6.5.3 ensure that you have obtained any necessary prior consent from the Personnel for the use of their personal data and provide all necessary information to Personnel in compliance with applicable law;

 6.5.4 ensure that, throughout the Term, you are either an entity validly existing under applicable laws or a natural person, in each case with all necessary right, title, licence and authority under the laws of the countries and regions in which you conduct business, to enter into these Terms and Conditions and to perform all of your obligations hereunder;